rasbt/watermark/README.md

 #### v.
 1.4.0 (April 18, 2017)

-- Adds a new `-`/ `--gitrepo` parameter that returns the URL of Git remote name "origin". (via contribution by [Lucy Park](https://github.com/e9t))
+- Adds a new `-r`/ `--gitrepo` parameter that returns the URL of Git remote name "origin". (via contribution by [Lucy Park](https://github.com/e9t))

 #### v.
 1.3.4 (October 15, 2016)

-- Allow fetching scikit-learn's version number via `-p scikit-learn` in addition of `-p sklearn` (the former is deprecated and will not be supported in watermarl > 1.7)
+- Allow fetching scikit-learn's version number via `-p scikit-learn` in addition of `-p sklearn` (the former is deprecated and will not be supported in watermark > 1.7)

 #### v.
 1.3.3 (September 1, 2016)